 Additionally, Unilever strives to do good for gender equity outside of its company, too.
 In the past, its executives have advocated for more gender-equal ads for women that eliminate bias and stereotypes against women as part of the #SeeHer campaign, challenging every advertiser in the industry to think more critically about the messaging they create.

 Unilever also helped to change the conversation about women’s image through the Dove’s Real Beauty Campaign: a collection of authentic images that beautifully portrayed real women.
 Talk about making a media splash.
 This most-talked about campaign gave women confidence in a whole new way.
 And they’re helping men bust stereotypes, too.
 The Axe Find Your Magic campaign is a perfect example of bringing men into the conversation around how both men and women are stereotyped in their interactions with each other.

 Does Unilever sounds like a company that believes in gender equality like you do?
-Now’s your time to join them: They’re hiring interns and co-op participants on WayUp now!
+Now’s your time to join them: They’re hiring full-time, interns and co-op participants on WayUp now!